-Well, it all depends on context, timing, and intention.
-Learning how to say the right thing in business and private context is important.
+It all depends on context, timing, and intention.
+Learning how to say the right thing in a business and private context is important.
 Everything runs on relationships and connections.

 While in private sessions, you can get away with dodgy, witty replies, in business contexts, you have to keep things official so there is no mistaking who is the boss and who is not.